kwsantiago/Blockchain-Sig-Parser/README.md

 # Blockchain Signature Parser

+This script is a tool I made for blockchain security research, specifically for analyzing digital signatures in the blockchain.
+It parses raw blockchain signatures and outputs the signatures corresponding to public keys.
+It also checks for any biases in the nonces used in the signatures, which can indicate potential security vulnerabilities in the blockchain.
+It is a useful tool for identifying potential issues in the blockchain and ensuring its overall security.

 Use the ```Bash-Only``` script which is much faster than the Python version.

 ### Python Script (Deprecated)